Optimizing the Network Topology of a Linear Reservoir Computer: Numerical Verifications

 \subsection{Performance Relative to Existing Approaches}

-To evaluate the performance of the proposed optimal LRC, it is compared with a benchmark nonlinear reservoir computer reported in \cite{Gauthier2021}, using two activation functions: ``tanh'' and ``ReLU'', as well as with a linear reservoir computer benchmark.
-Fig.\ \eqref{comparison} presents the training NRMSE of the optimized reservoir alongside the three benchmarks under two scenarios.
-In the first scenario, the number of reservoir nodes is fixed at 50 while the number of input frequencies varies; in the second, the number of input frequencies is fixed at 3 while the number of reservoir nodes varies.
-These cases allow assessment of the impact of network size and input complexity on performance and highlight the advantages of the proposed optimal reservoirs over the benchmarks.
+{To evaluate the performance of the proposed optimal LRC, it is compared with two benchmark nonlinear reservoir computers reported in the supplementary material}, using two activation functions: \texttt{tanh} and \texttt{ReLU}, as well as with a linear reservoir computer benchmark.
+Fig.\ \eqref{comparison} presents the testing NRMSE of the optimized reservoir alongside the three benchmarks, under two scenarios.
+In the first scenario, the number of reservoir nodes is fixed at $N=50$, while the number $K$ of input frequencies varies; in the second, the number of input frequencies is fixed at $K=10$, while the number of reservoir nodes $N$ varies.
+Together, these scenarios provide a structured basis for evaluating the relative performance of the proposed optimal LRC across changes in the network size and input complexity.

-Figure \eqref{comparison}(a) shows that the optimized LRC achieves the lowest training error, while the linear benchmark exhibits the highest.
-The NLRC with \texttt{tanh} activation performs better than the optimized LRC when the number of input frequencies is small; however, its error increases sharply as the frequency count grows, eventually exceeding that of the optimized LRC.
-In contrast, the optimized LRC shows only a modest increase in error under the same conditions, demonstrating greater robustness to input complexity and stronger generalization than the other methods.
-The NLRC with \texttt{ReLU} activation performs worse than the \texttt{tanh}-based reservoir but still outperforms the linear benchmark.

-Figure\ \eqref{comparison}(b) shows that the optimized LRC achieves the lowest NRMSE when the reservoir size is small.
-As the number of nodes increases, however, the NRMSE of the \texttt{tanh}-based NLRC decreases drastically, eventually surpassing the optimized LRC, while the linear benchmark maintains the highest NRMSE with only minor improvements.
-The \texttt{ReLU}-based NLRC exhibits consistently higher errors than both the optimized LRC and the \texttt{tanh}-based NLRC, with only gradual reduction as the number of nodes increases.
-Importantly, the optimized LRC achieves significantly lower NRMSE with far fewer nodes compared to the \texttt{tanh}-based NLRC.
-This reduction in required network size directly translates into lower computational cost, making the proposed optimized LRC more efficient for real-time and resource-constrained applications.
+Figure \eqref{comparison}(a) shows that the {lowest testing error is achieved either by the \texttt{tanh}-based nonlinear RC in the case of a small number of frequencies $K$ (blue curve) or by the optimized LRC for larger values of $K$ (purple curve).
+The linear RC benchmark (yellow curve) and the nonlinear RC with \texttt{ReLU} activation (orange curve) appear to underperform the other two methods over the entire range of the frequencies we have tested.} Figure \eqref{comparison}(b) shows that the {optimized LRC (purple curve) achieves the lowest testing error, whereas the \texttt{tanh}-based nonlinear RC (blue curve) shows a greater reduction in error as the number of nodes increases.
+On the other hand, the linear RC benchmark (yellow curve) and the nonlinear RC with \texttt{ReLU} activation (orange curve) both appear to underperform the other two methods over the entire range of $N$ we have tested.
+An important observation from Fig.\ \eqref{comparison}(b) is that the optimized LRC achieves significantly lower NRMSE with far fewer nodes compared to the \texttt{tanh}-based RC.
+This reduction in required network size directly makes the proposed optimized LRC more efficient for real-time and resource-constrained applications.}